 6.1.3.4.1 Shape of Diacritics

 Diacritics are modifiers surrounding basic letter shapes.
-While in some cases diacritics are considered part and parcel of a letter shape, such as the dot on top of i, generally they are recognized as distinct graphic elements of the script employed to form new letters, such as é based on e featuring an acute accent on top, and the majority of derived letters of Latin script were developed using this strategy.
+In some cases diacritics are considered part and parcel of a letter shape, such as the dot on top of i.
+However they are generally recognized as distinct graphic elements of the script employed to form new letters, such as é based on e featuring an acute accent on top.
+The majority of derived letters of Latin script were developed using this strategy.